 Country & Ministry Profile

 Formerly East Pakistan, Bangladesh gained its independence in 1971 after a bitter civil war.
 Today, the combined problems of explosive population growth, natural catastrophes, and poor governance have kept this largely Muslim nation as one of the poorest in the world.
 It is the most densely populated agricultural nation on earth, and suffers frequent floods and cyclones.
 More than half of the people are illiterate, under-nourished, and underemployed.
-Although Bangladeshis have a tradition of religious tolerance, some segments of society promote a more radical Islam that deprives Christian believers of access to community wells and government relief programs.
+Although Bangladeshis have a tradition of religious tolerance, some segments of society promote radicalism that deprives Christian believers of access to community wells and government relief programs.

 History of ChristianityWhile SIM has been in Bangladesh in recent years, Christian involvement in Bangladesh began over 200 years ago.
 Nevertheless, Christianity has been accepted by only a small segment of the population.